Biden in Iowa says 'poor kids are just as bright and just as talented as white kids'

 Joe Biden clarifies 'poor kids' remark to Iowa votersAug.
 9, 201901:25

-President Donald Trump's 2020 campaign quickly pounced, tweeting out video of the speech.
+Though Biden's remarks were greeted with applause in the room, President Donald Trump's 2020 campaign quickly pounced on the gaffe, tweeting out video of the speech.

 “Yikes...have fun mitigating that one,” Andrew Clark, the campaign’s rapid response director, tweeted.

-The Biden campaign didn’t immediately respond to questions from NBC News about his remarks.
+Moments later, a Biden campaign aide told NBC News that Trump's "deck is all jokers.”

-The awkward course-correction came just days after Biden excoriated Trump for having a “toxic tongue” that he said has inflamed the nation’s divisions, saying that he lacked the moral authority to lead America.
+Biden's awkward course-correction came just days after he excoriated Trump for having a “toxic tongue” that he said has inflamed the nation’s divisions, saying that he lacked the moral authority to lead America.